 What is the best grow light setup for seedlings and clones?

 Seedlings and clones are young plants which have yet to form a good root system.
-You should not use too much light as they will struggle to take up enough water and nutrients in those early stages.
+You should not use too much light as you may over stress them.
+They may struggle to take up enough water and nutrients in those early stages.
 For this reason you should choose a seedling grow light designed for this situation.

 There are no particular light color or spectrum requirements, any general purpose white grow light spectrum will do.